TaraTritt/dapp-starter/README.md

   * This faucet will give you Ether for free on the Rinkeby Test Network.
 This will come in handy later when deploying and interacting with your contracts

 - [Infura](https://infura.io/)
-  * Sign up for Infura at https://infura.io/, you should recieve an email will all the public ethereum networks - save the Rinkeby Test Provider URL for later
+  * Sign up for Infura at https://infura.io/, you should receive an email will all the public ethereum networks - save the Rinkeby Test Provider URL for later
   * This url will allow you to connect to a node provided by Infura, which is required to interact with any Ethereum Network

 ## Getting Started